-The best way to raise the standards of your team is to firstly reflect on your own behavior and set a good example and then also communicate the standards to your team using a code of conduct policy.
+The best way to raise the standards of your team is to firstly reflect on your own behaviour and set a good example and then also communicate the standards to your team using a code of conduct policy.

-So, if you firstly need to address your own behavior, then consider that before enforcing any policies in your business.
+So, if you firstly need to address your own behaviour, then consider that before enforcing any policies in your business.
 Chances are, if you send a Code of Conduct Policy around your business, and then decide to behave otherwise your policy will fall on deaf ears.
 You will be wasting your time.

 Set the standards first in your business by reflecting on your own behavior first and if you need some external help to address and behavior you may believe is detrimental to your business, then seek some professional coaching or assistance first.
 It will be worth it.